Evident-Industrial/NDE_Open_File_Format/site/docs/code-samples/code-samples.md

 # Code Samples

 Here are some code samples in C++ and in Python.

 Use the CMake file to build the C++ examples.
+The C++ examples use hdf5 1.14.1.
+You can change the hdf5 version in the CMakeLists.txt.

 You can try them using gitHub CodeSpaces, running the CMake file.